The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 Using the symmetries of $R_{b_1a_2b_2}$, the terms in the inner parentheses can be rewritten as

 resulting in

-As above, when carrying out the antisymmetrisation over $b_1,a_2,c_2$, we can first sum over the three cyclic permutations of $b_1,a_2,c_2$, then fix $b_1$ and finally sum over the two permutations of $a_2,c_2$.
+As above, when carrying out the antisymmetrisation over $b_1$, $a_2$, $c_2$, we can f\/irst sum over the three cyclic permutations of $b_1$, $a_2$, $c_2$, then f\/ix $b_1$ and f\/inally sum over the two permutations of $a_2$, $c_2$.
 This results in

-The symmetrisation of this in $b_1,b_2,d_1,d_2$ yields
+The symmetrisation of this in $b_1$, $b_2$, $d_1$, $d_2$ yields

 where we again underlined antisymmetrised indices.
-By the antisymmetry of algebraic curvature tensors in the second index pair, all but the fourth and fifth term in the parenthesis vanish and we get
+By the antisymmetry of algebraic curvature tensors in the second index pair, all but the fourth and f\/ifth term in the parenthesis vanish and we get